ASE is hiring!

 - Perform outreach to schools, churches, after-school programs to expand YLC

-- Work with youth & local organizations to develop a local campaign around anti-violence initiatives
+- Work with youth & local organizations to develop local campaign/s, inc. around anti-violence initiatives

-- Follow up with the youth & organizations where placements have taken place through GRACE
+- May help coordinate the GRACE program, which may include receiving and tracking referrals from partners and following up with the youth & organizations where placements have taken place

 - Other tasks and duties reasonably related to the job responsibilities